beetsconfig - Man Page

 from_scratch

 Either yes or no (default), controlling whether existing metadata is discarded when a match is applied.
-This corresponds to the --from_scratch flag to beet import.
+This corresponds to the --from-scratch flag to beet import.

 quiet